12 Plants in Your Yard That May Be Dangerous

 Common purslane (Portulaca oleracia) is a broadleaf annual with fleshy, succulent leaves that give it extra protection in hot, sunny conditions.
 Common purslane sneers at dry weather, so it does what nature intended it to do: cover bare earth needing protection.
 Unlike its ornamental cousin, common purslane’s flowers are too small to make much impact, so gardeners are quick to remove it.
 You can hand-pull plants or keep beds mulched.
 In the lawn, treat with a pre-emergent herbicide in spring or a broadleaf herbicide during the growing season.
 Get your yard looking golf course quality good by adding an amazing putting green.

-Smartweed (Polygonum spp.) grows over 3 feet tall so it's not apt to be overlooked in the garden.
+Smartweed (Polygonum spp.) grows over three feet tall so it’s not apt to be overlooked in the garden.
 The modest pink or white flowers are not showy enough to warrant a place in most gardens, so remove by hand or treat with a post-emergent herbicide.
 One thing to note: smartweed does have wildlife value—its seeds are eaten by songbirds.
 Learn more about feeding songbirds.

 The weedy relative of morning glory, field bindweed (Convolvulus arvensis) is a climbing or creeping perennial that reproduces through both seeds and roots.
 Seeds can remain viable in the soil for 20 years.
 And even a small fragment of root can result in a new plant, so hand-pulling is not an option for these invasive plants unless you do it repeatedly until the remaining roots use up their reserves.
 Treat existing plants with a post-emergent herbicide.
 Prevent seeds from germinating with a mulch or a pre-emergent herbicide.